3D LAYERED NATIVITY

 The download zip file for this design includes four SVG files.
 Because of all the different pieces, I broke up the SVG cut file into sections to make it easier to work with.

-Once the download has completed, unzip the download folder.
+Once the download has been completed, unzip the download folder.

 Upload the section you’d like to first cut.
 When working on a desktop computer, the files usually stay the correct size.
 In case they have changed, I’m listing below the different dimensions.
 Also, if you need to resize the project, it would be best to upload all four SVG and resize simultaneously so that all proportions remain correct.